tnytown/website/content/about.md

 +++

 ### what's this?
-Doing Bad Things Poorly is my personal site and blog.
+tiny town is my personal site and blog.

-### what does "doing bad things poorly" mean?
-Taking creative inspiration from [zhuowei's Worth Doing Badly](https://worthdoingbadly.com/about):

-> If a thing is worth doing, it is worth doing badly. \
-> — G. K. Chesterton

 In the course of my writing, I hope to surface the absolute worst technical ideas and bring them to fruition, poorly.

 ### who is this clown?
 Hi, I'm Andrew.
-I'm in my second year at the University of Minnesota, pursuing a major in Computer Science and minors in Philosophy and French Studies.
-I'm currently looking for internship or co-op opportunities related to computing for Summer 2021 and beyond.
+I'm majoring in Computer Science and minoring in Philosophy and French Studies at the University of Minnesota.
+I'm always looking for internship or co-op opportunities.
 Like what you see?
 [Get in touch!](mailto:hire@tny.town)